Content & Internet marketing strategies, 2013

 Don't expect a blog, or social media to deliver results in isolation.
 They are only parts of the online sales funnel.

-In order for a business to implement a successful Internet marketing strategy in 2013, it needs to invest in a content strategy based on research into the market, and an understanding of how the Internet is shaped by mobile, SEO and social media.
+In order for a business to implement a successful strategy, post 2013, it needs to invest in a content strategy based on research into the niche, and an understanding of how the Internet is shaped by mobile, SEO and social media.

 In other words, the investment in Internet marketing is in the research and planning of: